moshabbir-dotcom/Project-Portfolio-5/README.md

 **NAME** [Bootstrap2]()

 ## Design
+### Colours
 * The colour scheme was chosen by the site owner from a colour pallette hosted on a website called Coloors available on [Coloors](https://coolors.co/).
 The website has mutiple complimenting colour palettes which can be selected as a base selection of colours or mixed and matched as required.
 On submission this will continue to be a working project and will be cloned into a new respository for continuing work.
+The selected colour scheme can be seen [HERE] () where 4 of the 5 hero colours were utilised in addition to the bootstrap default colours for banners to maintain the minimalist look of the site.

 ### Fonts
 * The fonts as per the template are "Akshar" & "sans-serif" as the backup font.
 Fonts would remain relatively consistent in the event the site is viewed on different devices with the font sans-serif being available on all devices.
-### Colours
-* The font was chosen by the site owner due to its clean contrast between colour combinations which were simple & warm conveying the relaxing enviroment of the clinic itself.
-It will allow for the official trademarked branding to be added at a later date as well as copyrighted photographs whilst remaining aesthitically pleasing.
-This was tested as part of the template selection process however for this project stock images have been used to not infringe on copyright.<!-- finsih-->

 The contrast checking on the website showed 7 failed colour contrast pairs although this was an automated check and the checking site states <em>"Automatic programs such as this cannot analyze text embedded in images and may misdiagnose or ignore certain critical issues.
 We recommend that you combine contrast testing results from this website with a manual test performed by a trained accessibility expert."</em> With this in mind it is important to note that all issues raised were related to text within images so a recommendation would be to perform an accessibility analysis by a trained professional to ensure and prove digital compliance before the JA Therapies site is hosted in the public domain.
 [Bureau of Internet Accessibility](https://www.boia.org/)
 <!-- finsih-->